NIGK15002U Aerial and Near-field Remote Sensing

 MSc Programme in Geography and Geoinformatics with a minor subject

-The course teaches fundamental understanding of the use of drones and fixed/mobile camera systems in biogeosciences, for detailed photo-monitoring and 3D modeling of different surface types.
+The course teaches fundamental understanding of the use of drones and fixed/mobile camera systems in biogeosciences, for advanced photo-monitoring and 3D modeling of different surface types.
 We evaluate relevant planning tools for mapping, monitoring of ecosystems, land use and calculation of areas/volumes, both in urban areas and in the open landscape.
-The course will provide a theoretical and practical understanding of the above topics through lectures, exercises and field work.
+The course is organized around 7 exercises which will provide a theoretical and practical understanding of the above topics through lectures, exercises and field work.

-- Opportunities and challenges with drones and near-field Remote Sensing in geosciences
+- Illustrate opportunities and challenges with drones and other near-field Remote Sensing techniques in geosciences

 - Planning of drone-flights: purpose, weather conditions, coverage area, legislation etc.

 - Drone (helicopter/fixed-wing) versus fixed camera setups - pros and cons

 - Planning of and software for flight control and camera control